Skip to content

 • generate a plugin to handle the queries and mutations,

-• generate all the necessary types for the models and the API.
+• generate all the necessary types for the collections and the API.

 You can already use the store in your components without any additional configuration: